fahdoo/sessions-client/requirements/aird-phase-3.md

 - Implement stress tests to verify system performance under high load
 - Develop tests for various network conditions to ensure robust performance of the LiveKit integration
 - Create automated tests for version compatibility between client and agent components
+- Implement A/B testing to compare conversations with and without memory enhancement
+- Conduct user surveys to gather feedback on the perceived improvement in conversation quality

 ## 6. Deployment